 Many people are hesitant to send messages on LinkedIn, even if they know the person they are contacting.
 They are afraid they will make a mistake or that the other person will not be interested in talking to them.
 Direct messages are often the best way to establish a relationship with someone you want to meet in person.
 LinkedIn is an online networking site where people can be contacted by “direct message” (think of it as a private email).

 But it’s not just about getting to know each other: they say it’s a great way to “close the deal,” and whether that’s true, it’s a great way to get to know people.
 And I’m a firm believer that the more you know someone, the better you can help them.
 But that’s not all: not only do you get to know them, you also get to know their network, as well as those who they know.
 And when you know this kind of personal information, you can do a lot of good for your clients, too.
+If you’re still unsure about the benefits of messaging on this platform, you could check out this informative guide to replying to messages on LinkedIn.

 • Group messaging

 Group messaging is a great way to stay in touch with one another, but there are still many people that don’t know how to do it properly.
 If you’re trying to message a lot of people at once, it’s worth learning the ropes of group messaging.
+For example, if you own a real estate business, you could take assistance from companies like Hey Market (https://www.heymarket.com/realestate/) who might be able to help you in this domain.
+Nonetheless, group messaging can always prove to be useful in your endeavor to improve your communication with prospective clientele.

 When writing an email or social post, it can be tempting to expand on your message.
-After all, it’s your message, and you want to make sure it’s as clear, concise, and informative as possible.
+After all, this is your message, and you want to make sure it’s as clear, concise, and informative as possible.
 Unfortunately, too many messages wind up filled with filler, unnecessary text, and excessive verbiage, adding extra clutter and confusion.

 While it is (obviously) important to be professional in your emails and personal calls, you should also remember that short and to-the-point messages are just as important.
 If you are sending long, technical, or emotional messages, you are probably not going to get as much attention as if you focus on the core details of your message.